-As you may have seen on my AMIGURUMIST page, in addition to writing, I practice a few crafts that involve yarn.
-Preferably small projects, like earrings and amigurumi, because I don’t have the time/patience for afghans.
-I have an Etsy page called Crafty Meankitty for most of the results of my “squint work” since I can’t wear them all myself.
-So far, just really small projects to make sure I don’t spend all my time hooking when I should be writing or editing.
+In addition to writing, I practice a few crafts that involve yarn and fabric.
+Preferably small projects, like earrings and amigurumi, because I don’t have the time/patience for afghans and quilts.
+I have an Etsy page called Crafty Meankitty for the naughtier things I make and an earring store with my daughter at So Crafty Kitten.

 But I gotta hook SOME, you know?
 I relish hooking “the end” on a project as much as I relish writing “the end” on a story.
 My crafting projects are a lot like short stories instead of novels so I can enjoy that gleeful finishing sensation more frequently.